 Before I painted the aspen board, I opened up the boxes to assemble the cubicles.
 When I pulled out the white boards, I held them against the furniture we had painted last summer.
 It was a perfect match!
 The can of paint in the garage would indeed work!
 Yea!

 The next day I put a second coat of paint on the aspen board.
-Then that night my husband helped me assemble the desk in my daughter's room while she was at work.
-When she came home and saw it, she loved it!
+Then we assembled the desk.
+She loved it!